seed-blocks/recastui/README.md

 This project is not ready **YET** for production, use at your own risk.

+### For updates - Follow us on [Twitter](https://twitter.com/recastui) Also please feel free to give us a star, it keeps us motivated.🙂

 ## Why use Recast UI ?

 - **Ready to go**: Start your project with over 40+ well designed React(currently, Solid, Svelte to come in future) Tailwind components.